 Students use the sights and sounds of the woods as inspiration for writing nature poetry.
 After fifth graders read the book Hatchet about a teen surviving on his own in the wilderness, they reenact the character’s experience by building a shelter in the woods and cooking on a backpacking stove.

 Students study and recreate the colors, patterns and textures of nature and gather natural materials such as leaves and flowers to create artwork.

 The shady wooden stairs of the treehouse are a perfect spot for singing, and swaying on the suspended bridge when singing in 6/8 meter is a lot of fun too.
 The outdoor classroom is a great spot for campfire-style singalongs.

-Students also benefit from the SSA Farm program, an Academy-wide PK-12 sustainability education initiative.
-Country Day’s campus features a U-shaped garden bed that students help to maintain, beginning seedlings in the science lab and transplanting them to the garden, and harvesting fresh veggies to make salads and salsa.
-They also visit the 4,000-square-foot farm on the SSA Senior School campus across the road to observe firsthand how bees aid in pollination and how chickens provide nutrients and control insects.
+Country Day’s campus also features a U-shaped garden bed that students help to maintain, beginning seedlings in the science lab and transplanting them to the garden, and harvesting fresh veggies to make salads and salsa.